lemkis/js_recap/ts_node.md

 1. We have seen a usage of `if` helper.

-2. There is another one called `with` which allows you to change evaluation concept (useful e.g. when nested parameters are passed to the view).
+2. There is another one called `with` which allows you to change evaluation context (useful e.g. when nested parameters are passed to the view).
    For example